rehierl/node-tree-outliner/2-tree-of-nodes/2-5-tree-hierarchy-of-sets.md

                       4                            |-----------|
 ```

-Note the outer box S0, which contains all the nodes of the node tree.
+Note the outer box S0, which contains all the nodes of the tree.
 It contains the tree's root node and all of its descendants.

 **CLARIFICATION**
-A rooted tree `T := (N,E)` can be understood to define its set of nodes N.
+A rooted tree `T := (N,E)` can be understood to represent its set of nodes N.

-Note that the following discussion focuses on the tree's set of nodes and
+Note that the following discussion focuses on the tree's set of nodes and on
-on some subsets of that set.
-The set of edges E is therefore only taken into
+subsets of that set.
+The set of edges E is therefore only taken into account
-account as the formal basis that defines these sets via "all the nodes that
+as a formal basis that defines these sets via "all the nodes that are connected
-are connect".
-As such, the following (sub-)sets are understood to be identified
+in a certain way".
+As such, the following (sub-)sets are understood to be
-and defined by a node that acts as the starting point of a formal definition.
+identified and defined by a node that acts as the starting point of a formal
+definition.

 <!-- ======================================================================= -->
 ## The root's inner/outer set of nodes